 Advising Sheet Suggested Schedules: Courses in advising sheets are displayed under the semester in which the courses are regularly offered.
-It is possible that a course shown on the schedule for a particular semester may not be offered due to low enrollment or other factors.
+It is possible that a course shown on the schedule for a particular semester may not be offered due to low enrollment or other

-NOTE: \ These classes meet the requirements of the Certificate in General Business.
+NOTE: These classes meet the requirements of the Certificate in General Business.
 Classes marked with an (M) meet the requirements of the Career Studies Certificate in Management Assistant.

 Class marked with an (S) meet the requirements of the Career Studies Certificate in Supervision.

-Course Name Credits: Term Taken Grade BUS 100 - Introduction to Business Credits: 3 ENG 111 - College Composition I Credits: 3 ITE 115 - Introduction to Computer Applications and Concepts Credits: 3 ACC 211 - Principles of Accounting I Credits: 3 MTH 130 - Fundamentals of Reasoning Credits: 3 SDV 100 - College Success Skills Credits: 1
+Course Name Credits: Term Taken Grade BUS 100 - Introduction to Business Credits: 3 ENG 111 - College Composition I Credits: 3 ACC 211 - Principles of Accounting I Credits: 3 ITE 115 - Introduction to Computer Applications and Concepts Credits: 3 MTH 130 - Fundamentals of Reasoning Credits: 3 SDV 100 - College Success Skills Credits: 1

-Course Name Credits: Term Taken Grade ACC 212 - Principles of Accounting II Credits: 3 ECO 202 - Principles of Micro- Economics Credits: 3 MKT 100 - Principles of Marketing Credits: 3 ITE 140 - Spreadsheet Software Credits: 3 BUS 205 - Human Resource Management Credits: 3
+Course Name Credits: Term Taken Grade ACC 212 - Principles of Accounting II Credits: 3 ECO 202 - Principles of Microeconomics Credits: 3 MKT 100 - Principles of Marketing Credits: 3 ITE 140 - Spreadsheet Software Credits: 3 BUS 205 - Human Resource Management Credits: 3